Canon (title): Honorary canons

 The title of Canon is not a permanent title and, when no longer in a position entitling preferment, it is usually dropped from a cleric's title nomenclature.
 However, it is still given in many dioceses to senior parish priests (including some rural deans, those who have played a role in the wider life of the diocese, those who have served in the diocese for a long time, or similar) as a largely honorary title.
 It is usually awarded in recognition of long and dedicated service to the diocese.

+Generally speaking, canons in Anglican churches are either canons residentiary (working at the cathedral, and few in number) or honorary canons (non-cathedral clergy given the title as a mark of honour—often many of them): either may wear a violet or violet-trimmed cassock.
+In some Church of England dioceses, the title prebendary is used instead of canon when the cleric is involved administratively with a cathedral.
 Honorary canons are members of the chapter in name but are non-residential and receive no emoluments.
 They are entitled to call themselves canon and may have a role in the administration of the cathedral.

-Generally speaking, canons in Anglican churches are either canons residentiary (working at the cathedral, and few in number) or honorary canons (non-cathedral clergy given the title as a mark of honour — often many of them): either may wear a violet or violet-trimmed cassock.
-In some Church of England dioceses, the title Prebendary is used instead of canon when the cleric is involved administratively with a cathedral.
-Canons may be members of the diocesan/bishop's staff rather than cathedral staff, such as in the Episcopal Church (United States), where a diocese's "Canon to the Ordinary" is a senior priest who works directly for the diocesan bishop (ordinary).
+Canons may be members of the diocesan or bishop's staff rather than the cathedral staff, such as in the United States Episcopal Church, where a diocese's "Canon to the Ordinary" is a senior priest who works directly for the diocesan bishop (ordinary).

-Honorary canons within the Roman Catholic Church may still be nominated after the Second Vatican Council.
-Also, priests (and honorary chaplains) of the Sovereign Military Order of Malta and the Equestrian Order of the Holy Sepulchre are, in fact, titular or honorary canons of these respective Orders and have the right to the honorific title of "Canon" and "Monsignor" in addition to the choir dress of a canon, which includes the mozetta (black with purple piping for Malta and white with a red Jerusalem cross for Holy Sepulchre.
+Honorary canons within the Catholic Church may still be nominated after the Second Vatican Council.
+Also, priests (and honorary chaplains) of the Sovereign Military Order of Malta and the Equestrian Order of the Holy Sepulchre are, in fact, titular or honorary canons of these respective Orders and have the right to the honorific title of "Canon" and "Monsignor" in addition to the choir dress of a canon, which includes the mozetta (black with purple piping for Malta and white with a red Jerusalem cross for Holy Sepulchre).

 Lay canons

-Since the reign of King Henry IV, the heads of state of France have been granted by the pope the title of sole honorary canon of Saint John Lateran and Saint Peter's.
+Since the reign of King Henry IV, the heads of state of France have been granted by the Pope the title of sole honorary canon of Saint John Lateran and Saint Peter's.
 On the demise of the Kingdom of France this honour became transferred to the Presidents of the Republic, and hence is currently held by Emmanuel Macron.
-This applies even when the French President is not a Catholic or is an atheist.
+This applies even when the French President is a non-Catholic or even an atheist.
 The proto-canon of the papal basilica of Saint Mary Major is the King of Spain, currently Felipe VI.

-Before the English Reformation, the King of England was a canon of the basilica of Saint Paul outside the Walls.
+Before the English Reformation, the King of England was a canon of the Basilica of Saint Paul outside the Walls.